Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond: Quantum Memory Scheme

-The read-out process uses an extra single-photon source whose photon gets entangled with the spin using the reflection scheme with a subsequent $Z$-measurement of the spin.
+The read-out process uses an additional single-photon source (SPS 2) whose photon gets entangled with the spin using the reflection scheme in combination with a subsequent $Z$-measurement of the spin.
 In this work, we make the following key assumptions, which are fixed parameters in the memory software implementation.